gioannides/Decision-Trees/README.md

 To run the program:

-From the ROOT directory (same as README.txt):
+From the ROOT directory (same as README.md):

     "python3 src/main.py"